ionic-enterprise/tutorials/docs/portals/training/web/04-capacitor-plugin.md

 export const Analytics = registerPlugin<AnalyticsPlugin>(
   "Analytics"
 );
 ```

 </CH.Code>

-In order to use the plugin, it must be registered using the `registerPlugin` export from the `@capacitor/core` module.
+Register the analytics plugin using the `registerPlugin()` method.

+The string `"Analytics"` sets the plugin name, and it must be consistent across different platform implementations.

 ---